 Ceramics classes are designed to provide a culture of learning and creative discovery for all students.
 Through hands-on experience, students will gain a solid background in both sculptural and functional ceramics.
-Technical and creative skills are brought to new levels of sophistication as the year progresses.
-Students will reflect, generate creative solutions, and produce original art pieces throughout the year.
+Technical and creative skills are honed as the year progresses.
+Students develop an ability to reflect, generate creative solutions, and produce original art pieces throughout the year.
 Cultural background is a major tool in delivering information to students.
 Articulation through a personal artistic voice is a natural outcome of the process of design/making.
 Students work primarily with white earthenware clay on the potter's wheel and in making sculpture.
-Additionally, wood-fire units will be included in both first and second semesters.
-This experience rounds out student awareness and experience regarding the varying methods of firing and glazing.